naltun/zig-snippets/README.md

 This document is proudly licensed under the terms of the Creative Commons **Attribution 4.0 International (CC BY 4.0)** license.

+All code in the `snippets/` directory is proudly licensed under the terms of the [Mozilla Public License v.
+2.0](https://choosealicense.com/licenses/mpl-2.0/).

 For more information on the Free Culture Movement, please visit [Wikipedia](https://en.wikipedia.org/wiki/Free-culture_movement).

 # Table of Contents